noso2k1/wow-website/README.md

 - [ ] Add instagram feed - Waiting for a fix to the [vue-instagram plugin](https://github.com/kevinongko/vue-instagram/issues/21) - See below

+- [ ] Manage differently carousel and video in the insta feed

 - [ ] Pagination of the "News" section

 - [ ] Cookies - use [this](https://github.com/promosis/vue-cookie-accept-decline) plugin - With [this](https://github.com/apertureless/vue-cookie-law) plugin, BUILD does not work.